factiverse/factcheck-editor/scripts/README.md

 # Scripts

-Additional scripts used e.g., for data processing and preparation, are stored here.
+Contains scripts to translate data and also generate plots.